hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.end_fill()
 ```

-We are then going to the the location of where we will draw.
-It is offset so it will be centered at the mouse point.
-Then, draw the circle!
+- First, we go to the location of where we will draw.
+It is offset so it'll be centered at the mouse point.
+- Then, we draw the circle with `turtle.circle()`!

-## Drawing the Square
+### Drawing the Square

-We are going to create the square function.
+Next, let's create the square function.

 <img src="https://cloud-mkkyzdd9l.vercel.app/0screenshot__1393_.png" width="380" alt="Square Example">

+Under the `circle()` function, add:

 ```python
 def square(x, y):